resauce-dev/directus-extension-spotify/readme.md

 - UI: Make it flexible to work with any panel-size.
 - UI/Functionality: Make audio seek move along with the music
 - Functionality: Changing insights props that affect the player should reload the component.

-- Technical Debt: Add debounce or trigger for dragging live volume and seek (to avoid spam)
-- Technical Debt: Can I limit panel so only one panel type can be created?

 - **Long Term**
 - Improvement: Stronger typescript support